 In addition, less technology means there are no memory cards, nor do you have to set the aperture or shutter speed—you just open the app and start shooting.
 You do need to make sure your phone is charged, though!
 With less stress over technology, you are free to enjoy yourself and spend more time creating great photos…not to mention, the iPhone is lightweight compared to a DSLR and doesn’t require extra lenses.

 One of my favorite features is the ability to edit your photos on your phone.
 The app that comes with the phone is fantastic, but you can download others if you wish.
 Being able to edit on the phone is a huge benefit.
 There is no need to download an editing program on a computer, as everything is done on the phone.
 Genius.
+However, if you prefer more advanced desktop software, editing may include features like how to how to insert a picture into another picture, remove unwanted elements, and even change the backgrounds

 The best camera is the one you have with you.
 That’s why the iPhone is your best camera choice for travel photography.
 Whether in your pocket, your purse, or your carry-on bag, do you ever leave home without your phone?
 I never do.